 Jakub Hrůša made his debut with the Czech Philharmonic in 2004 when he stepped in at short notice to conduct a programme of Janáček, Martinů and Dvořák.
 He had just graduated from the Academy of Performing Arts in Prague where Jiří Bělohlávek was amongst his teachers.
-Hrůša has subsequently conducted the Orchestra over forty times in concerts at home and on tour and at the start of the 2015-16 season was appointed Permanent Guest Conductor.
-In October 2017, he was named Principal Guest Conductor with effect from the 2018-19 season during which he conducts the Czech Philharmonic include launching their year of Beethoven anniversary concerts on 1 January 2020 with Symphony No. 9, the start of a Suk recording cycle for Decca Classics, touring Germany with Sol Gabetta, and initiating a series of operas in concert, beginning with Janáček's Kát'a Kabanová in Prague and Hamburg.
+Hrůša has subsequently conducted the Orchestra over forty times in concerts at home and on tour and at the start of the 2018-19 season was appointed Principal Guest Conductor.
+Highlights of 2019-20 season with the Czech Philharmonic include launching their year of Beethoven anniversary concerts on 1 January 2020 with Symphony No. 9, the start of a Suk recording cycle for Decca Classics, touring Germany with Sol Gabetta, and initiating a series of operas in concert, beginning with Janáček's Kát'a Kabanová in Prague and Hamburg.

 Equally at home in operatic repertoire, Hrůša is a regular guest of the National Theatre in Prague and Glyndebourne Festival Opera, and between 2010 and 2012 was Music Director of Glyndebourne on Tour.
-For Glyndebourne Festival, he has conducted Janáček‘s The Cunning Little Vixen, Britten’s A Midsummer Night’s Dream and The Turn of the Screw, Bizet’s Carmen, Mozart’s Don Giovanni and Puccini’s La bohème.
-Elsewhere he has conducted Janáček’s The Makropulos Affair for Wiener Staatsoper; Carmen for his Royal Opera House, Covent Garden debut; Léhar’s The Merry Widow and Dvořák’s Rusalka (Opéra national de Paris), alongside works by Puccini (Il trittico for Oper Frankfurt) and Mussorgsky (Boris Godunov for Royal Danish Opera).
-Recent performances include returns to the Opéra national de Paris for Lehár’s The Merry Widow, his debut at the Royal Opera House, Covent Garden for Bizet’s Carmen, and a new production of Samuel Barber’s Vanessa for Glyndebourne Festival.
+For Glyndebourne Festival, he has conducted Barber’s Vanessa, Janáček‘s The Cunning Little Vixen, Britten’s A Midsummer Night’s Dream and The Turn of the Screw, Bizet’s Carmen, Mozart’s Don Giovanni and Puccini’s La bohème.
+Elsewhere he has conducted Janáček’s The Makropulos Affair for Wiener Staatsoper; Carmen for his Royal Opera House, Covent Garden debut; Léhar’s The Merry Widow and Dvořák’s Rusalka for Opéra national de Paris; and Puccini’s Il trittico for Oper Frankfurt.